sthysel/cv/CV.md

 the various PLC and warning systems that reacts on the fault conditions.
-I'm currently developing the machine learning operations pipeline managing the process of training data capture, versioning, model training and model deployment to production, using existing BHP Azure iot-edge infrastructure.
+I'm currently developing the machine learning operations pipeline managing the process of training data capture, versioning, model training and model deployment to production, using existing BHP Azure IIoT edge infrastructure.

-### Principal Data Engineer, Digital Facory WAIO
+### BHP Principal Data Engineer, Digital Facory WAIO

 My primary role is building out AWS infrastructure for a BHP bespoke machine learning and forecasting system, focusing on data integration.
-Infrastructure is managed using Terraform tooling and modules.
+Infrastructure is managed using Terraform tooling and bespoke modules.

-### Principal Software Engineer Innovation Center
+### BHP Principal Software Engineer Innovation Center

 My primary roles are software architect, programmer and systems integrator.
 I focused on systems built around machine learning stacks making use of GPU and